Sleazy (song): Background

 "Sleazy" was written by Kesha alongside Lukasz Gottwald, Benjamin Levin, Shondrae Crawford and Klas Åhlund for Kesha's first extended play (EP), Cannibal (2010).
 The song was also produced by Bangladesh, Dr. Luke and Benny Blanco with engineering done by Emily Wright, Sam Holland, Chris "TEK" O'Ryan and Chris Holmes.
 The song was released on October 29, 2010, as a digital download.
 It was also released as a B-side to the single "We R Who We R" in the United Kingdom on January 16, 2011.
 While working on the album, Kesha enlisted the help of producer Bangladesh.
 He explained that Kesha chose to include him on the project because she wanted to add a tougher edge to her music, "She says she wanna be gangster".

 Composition

-"Sleazy" is a dance-pop song that is three minutes and twenty-five seconds in length.
+"Sleazy" is a Electro-hop song that is three minutes and twenty-five seconds in length.
 On the song, Kesha criticizes wealthy men who try to buy her attention.
 It also contains suggestive innuendos such as, "Rat tat tat on your dumb dumb drum, the beat so fat gonna make me cum, um um um, over to your place."
 Vocally, the song follows in similar form to her previous singles footsteps as Kesha uses her "sing-rap" vocal style present throughout the song.
 Kesha uses layered vocals that are processed in places by Auto-Tune.
 Chad Grisgow of IGN described the musical accompaniment as "a thundering bass line and ticking beat."